jediknight813/Python-Projects/README.md

-python projects i'm working on to improve my skill
+some python projects i'm working on to improve my skill.